acmbpdc/openlib.cs/DiscreteMathREADME.md

-# DISCRETE MATHEMATICS : READ THIS CAREFULLY
+# DISCRETE STRUCTURES FOR COMPUTER SCIENCE

 This Readme Provides All Necessary Details Regd.
 Resources, Links And Textbooks For The Aforementioned Course.